Book Review of “The Readers of Broken Wheel Recommend” by Katrina Bivald.

 That’s why I’m saying that nothing was lost in translation here.
 Katrina Bivald brings us not only sympathetic characters and a sweet story, but she places it all in a setting that feels inviting, even if we’ve never set foot in the type of backwater that is Broken Wheel.
 The icing on the cake is what Sara gives to Broken Wheel that wins the townsfolk’s hearts.
 That, of course, you can probably guess from the title of the novel.
 All told, this is such a charming story, and so gently written, that if it didn’t have a touch too much romance, it would certainly have gotten a full five stars.
 As it is, I don’t think that foible was bad enough to make me mark it down by more than half a star, and I’m certain this book is a winner.
 Thank you for this, Ms. Bivald, and I look forward to reading more of your work in the future.

-“The Readers of Broken Wheel Recommend” by Katrina Bivald, published by Sourcebooks Landmark, US release date January 19, 2016 (already available in Europe) is (or will be) available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and worldwide literacy) as well as from an IndieBound store near you.
+“The Readers of Broken Wheel Recommend” by Katrina Bivald, published by Sourcebooks Landmark, US release date January 19, 2016 is available (via these affiliate links) from Amazon, Foyles, WHSmith, Waterstones, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and worldwide literacy) as well as from UK.Bookshop, Bookshop.org, or an IndieBound store near you.
 I would like to thank the publishers for giving me an ARC of this book via NetGalley.